margaretmf/margaretmf.github.io/poetry.md

 ## People encourage engineers to write poetry as well.
 In engineering, people write snippets of code, structure code logically and creatively, and think in and about systems.
 In poetry, people write snippets of words, and learn to structure words and code creatively and logically."

+## Gratitude List ##
+Grateful for the woman working at McDonald's.
+Grateful for the human connection.
+Grateful to pray for the whole world, and the whole country and wait patiently in the car.
+Grateful for the song by the Black Eyed Peas, asking "Where is the Love?"

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.
 I sing with the stars above, where everyone has a place.